First Chronicles – A History of Judah & Israel

 Historical Setting of First Chronicles

-The Book of First and Second Chronicles cover several centuries of the history of God’s covenant people – from the founders of the nation until the end of their captivity in Babylon and Persia about 538 B.C.
+The books of First and Second Chronicles cover several centuries of the history of God’s covenant people – from the founders of the nation until the end of their captivity in Babylon and Persia about 538 B.C.
 The stage is set for the return of the Jewish people to Jerusalem after the Persians defeat Babylon and become the dominant power of the ancient world.

 Theological Contribution

-The Books of First and Second Chronicles should not only be read as histories but for their insights into how God has kept faith with His covenant people across the centuries.
+The books of First and Second Chronicles should not only be read as histories but for their insights into how God has kept faith with His covenant people across the centuries.
 By selecting events that show God has kept His promises, the author presents a beautiful doctrine of hope that begins with Adam and stretches to the end of the captivity of God’s people thousands of years later.
 The clear implication for Christians today is that He is still a God of hope whose ultimate purpose will prevail in the world and in the lives of His people.

 Click here to download or print the Bible outline “First Chronicles – A History of Judah & Israel